Sparklight77/Raylib-armv7-DRM/README.md

-# Raylib ARM Cross-Builds for DRM Platforms
+# 🌠Raylib ARM Cross-Builds for DRM Platforms

 This repository contains **cross-compiled raylib** SDK for **ARMv7** and **ARM64** architectures targeting the **Direct Rendering Manager (DRM)** platform using **OpenGL ES 2**.
 It produces ready-to-use SDK tarballs including raylib static libraries and headers.

 ---

-## About
+## 📚About
 - Cross-compiles raylib for:
   - **ARMv7** (`arm-linux-gnueabihf`)
   - **ARM64** (`aarch64-linux-gnu`)